 Discussion on the case that the proposed syntax elements are used with an RPS indication

 If the status of a DPB is managed by the syntax elements for marking unused reference pictures, the RPS needs not to indicate whether a reference picture is used for decoding the current picture or any following picture in decoding order.
 The RPS as in HEVC explicitly indicate the reference picture sets used for decoding the current picture and the reference picture sets used for decoding the subsequent pictures in decoding order.
 Then, the decoded pictures, which are not used for reference, are derived from a decoding processing of the RPS syntax elements.
-Since the RPS contained multiple information simultaneously and some information were derived from its decoding process, the RPS needed huge specification text and complicated process.
+Since the RPS contained multiple information simultaneously and some information were derived from its decoding process, the RPS needed long specification text and multiple-staged decoding process.
 If the DPB status is explicitly identified from the proposed syntax elements, the RPS needs to signal only the reference picture set to be used for decoding the current picture.
 Then, the entire RPS decoding process is simplified and also the syntax elements can be digested, as in the specification text attached in this contribution.
 In the RPS syntax set, for example, used_by_cur_pic_s0_flag[ i ] and used_by_cur_pic_s1_flag[ i ] can be removed, because delta_poc_s0_minus1[ i ] and delta_poc_s1_minus1[ i ] indicate the reference picture set used for decoding the current picture, only.
+In decoding process, the original RPS consists of five different lists (RefPicSetStCurrBefore, RefPicSetStCurrAfter, RefPicSetStFoll, RefPicSetLtCurr, RefPicSetLtFoll), but the RPS with the proposed method needs only three lists without (RefPicSetStFoll, RefPicSetLtFoll).
 It is noticeable that the proposed syntax elements indicate an entry (unused for reference) per picture on average, while the RPS as in HEVC needs to signal multiple entries (used for reference) per picture (worst case: 16 entries).